khueue/crisp/README.md

 ## Usage

-First make sure the directives in crisp_includes.pl are included in each file that needs testing (adequately solved by a call to include/1).
+First make sure the directives in lib/crisp_includes.pl are included in each file that needs testing (adequately solved by a call to include/1).
 These directives let us define test/2 predicates in several places and files:

     :- multifile test/2.
     :- discontiguous test/2.